bahramiramazan/georoc/README.md

 # Introduction:
-The code in this repository is used to extract mineral information (Specifically 'cpx') , from abstracts of the papers related to geological rocs.
-The Original Data for the class label has not been added to this repository, but the code can be used for text classification as it has  parts preprocessing , training  and evaluation respectively.Feel free to modefiy the code according to your need for text classification , by editing   'args_.train_file' , 'args_.dev_file'   , and args in georoc_data and args.py respectively.
+The code in this repository is used to extract mineral information (Specifically 'cpx') , from abstracts of the papers related to geological rocks.
+The Original Data for the class label has not been added to this repository.
+The initial idea was  to test if we  can turn a manual data entry into an automated one with the help of machine learning.
+Sepcifically, instead of reading paper by human, we give to an ml model, which performed quiet well.
  The pdf file,  '__presentation_georoc.pdf__'   that I prepared as part of a presentation in DH seminar in the university of Goettingen is also included here.

 ## Dependencies